aliaamin/foodtruck/proposal.md

 *Acceptance Criteria*
 - Allow users to filter result based on string match for every column, for example searching on all food tucks in one street.
 - Allow general search for a match across the whole columns

+*Acceptance Test*
+- *Given* the Table tab has the data from the output file "Mobile_Food_Facility_Permit_Clean.csv" *When* I do a search on *Howard st* in the location field search *then* I will see 5 food trucks option, all having *Howard st* match in the location column.

+- *Given* the Table tab shows the data from the output file "Mobile_Food_Facility_Permit_Clean.csv" *When* I specify *noodles* in the *food* field search *then* I will see 4 food trucks option, all offering noodles from the same company.

 ---